BullseyeCoverage Up Contents Search

 IAR Embedded Workbench

 The IAR integrated development environment cannot be configured to build using BullseyeCoverage.
-However, you can build from the command prompt using a makefile or script.
+However, you can build from the command prompt as described below.

 Convert Project to a Script